-Differences between a Recumbent bike and an Upright bike
+Differences between Recumbent bikes and Upright bikes

-In the next few paragraphs, I’ll discuss what the advantages and disadvantages of the recumbent bike are.
-I'll do the same for the upright bike.
+In the next few paragraphs, I’ll discuss what the advantages and disadvantages of recumbent bikes are.
+I'll do the same for upright bikes.
 Some of the pros and cons are general, but most are specifically for heavier people.

-Pros of a Recumbent Exercise Bike
+Pros of Recumbent Exercise Bikes

 - The more natural reclined body position might help to reduce fatigue and muscle soreness in the upper part of your body.

-- Your back feels less strain during your workout because of the reclined position of the seat.
+- Your back usually feels less strain during your workout because of the reclined position of the seat.
 Plus, you can sit against the back seat.
 This might be helpful for people with back pain.

 - You can use the machine without holding on to anything.
-So, you can hold a book or a tablet during your training.
+So, you can hold a book or tablet during your training.

 - They tend to be larger than upright bikes.
-If you’re looking for a space saving machine, then this might be a disadvantage.
+If you’re looking for a space-saving machine, then this might be a disadvantage.

-Pros of an Upright Exercise Bike
+Pros of Upright Exercise Bikes